ndbroadbent/ndbroadbent.github.com/_posts/2011-10-21-managing-project-design-assets-in-git-repositories.markdown

 It also adds this directory to `.git/info/exclude` so that git ignores it.

-Here's the awesome part: If you use the SCM Breeze repository index, you can run the following batch command to set up these directories for all of your git repos at once:
+Here's the awesome part: If you use the SCM Breeze git repository index, you can run the following batch command to set up these directories for all of your git repos at once:

 {% highlight bash %}